MUHAMMAD-MUNEEB-WASEEM/karate-test-project/README.md

 # karate-test-project

-Api is just a way to communicate between client and server
+Api is just a way to communicate between client and server.
+It is used to fetch or send the data

 ## Starting commands: